JacopoBandoni/parallel-motion-detection/README.md

 ## Note

-For more details regarding different implementations choices you can read the report.pdf
+For more details regarding different implementations choices you can read the document: report.pdf